-Are women always viewed as members of the team in clinical practice and if not, what can be changed to make it so?
+Reflect on whether women and people are always viewed as members of the team in clinical practice.
+What can be enhanced to develop this in your clinical role?

-Is there freedom within clinical teams to bring forward individual views, regardless of seniority?
+How often have you experienced ‘freedom’ within your clinical teams to encourage individual views and planning, regardless of clinical seniority?

-Are there a diversity of skill sets and skill levels in clinical teams and would it be beneficial to increase this?
+How diverse are the clinical skill-sets and skill-levels in your clinical teams and what are the potential benefits if this were to be increased?

-In what clinical situations can it be beneficial to make quicker, intuition-based decisions?
+reflect on a recent clinical situation where you have found it beneficial to make quicker, intuition-based decisions?

-In what clinical situations can it be beneficial to make slower, analysed decisions?
+Reflect on a recent clinical situation where you have found it beneficial to make slower, analysed decisions?

 Decision-making can be seen as a process of choosing between different options, where each option would yield a different outcome (Marshall, 2005).
 The growing autonomy and specialised skill sets now expected and held by midwives increases the need for effective decision-making (Zolkefli, Mumin and Idris, 2020).
 Evermore so, it is crucial for women’s safety and wellbeing that the multidisciplinary team are considering, reflecting on, and learning from processes of decision-making (Ockenden, 2022, Kirkup, 2015).
-This paper presents a tripartite decision between Sarah (pseudonym), a student, and an anaesthetist about which pain relief option would be best to use in labour (case decision).
+This tripartite decision between Sarah (pseudonym), a student, and an anaesthetist about which pain relief option would be best to use in labour is used as a basis for reflection and analysis (Figure 1).
 The context of decision-making theory is a large one, with a range of different theories and models.
 These can be broadly categorised as normative, descriptive, or prescriptive (Bell et al, 1995), or those looking at optimised decision-making, recommendations to improve decision-making, and descriptions of decision-making processes (Standing, 2017).
 To aid in the examination of this decision, two descriptive models have been chosen to add insight into the processes involved within the decision made.
 Through the Dual Processing theory (Evans, 1989) and the Intuitive Humanistic Model (Benner, 1984), the effect on risk taking, personal bias, and teamwork of different skill levels and categories of thinking are considered with the role of the midwife, professional accountability, and the importance of being woman centred examined.

-Case decision
+Figure 1: Case decision